Ethereum-Max/EMAX-Contracts/README.md

 * Install NodeJS

-## Deploying To Test Net
+## Deploying to Testnet
 For local testing comment out initializer function and uncomment constructor.
 Also, remove ProxyOwnable inheritance.
 Revert to the initializer method when migrating with truffle to a testnet or mainnet.
-Further reading on openZeppelin upgrade contracts and the use of `unsafeAllow: ['delegatecall']` can be found here: https://docs.openzeppelin.com/upgrades-plugins/1.x/ and https://github.com/OpenZeppelin/openzeppelin-upgrades/issues/455.

 * **_Single line view_**
 	* `git pull --all; npm install; truffle compile; npx truffle migrate --compile-all --network ropsten --reset`